-The Trust has become a cash cow and political vehicle for Carollo, and one where he has shown he treats the board members as little more than a collection of sock puppets either too stupid, or too cowardly to stand up to him.
+The Trust has become a cash cow and political vehicle for Carollo, and one where

 The prominent role that Lugo and AFSCME president Sean Moy played in the various activities involving Carollo are also a reflection of the way in which labor unions in the city have used, and been used by the elected officials to scratch each others backs, always at the expense of the taxpayers who have been the ones who have ended up paying the inflated salaries and benefit packages of those at the top of these unions.

 Secondly, even though Fuller withdrew his complaint, this has not stopped Carollo from continuing to pressure various city departments to harass and create problems for him, his business partners and tenants.

 I've learned over time that the more information I provide about a report like this, fewer of you will actually take the time to read the full report, and this is definitely a report that everyone who has an interest in the way that the City of Miami operates needs to read, so for that reason, I would encourage you to read the report and learn for yourselves what those questioned had to say about the behavior of Joe Carollo, and how he believes that he is both above the law, and also sees himself as "the law."